hexagontk/hexagon/hexagon_site/pages/gradle.md

 section) at the bare minimum binaries are published.
 For an Open Source project, you must include sources and javadoc also.

-To use it you should add `apply from: $gradleScripts/bintray.gradle` to your `build.gradle` script and `id 'com.jfrog.bintray' version 'VERSION'` to your `plugins` section in the root `build.gradle`.
+To use it apply `$gradleScripts/bintray.gradle` and add the `id 'com.jfrog.bintray' version 'VERSION'` plugin to the root `build.gradle`.

 To setup this script's parameters, check the [build variables section].
 This helper settings are: